View XML QR Code

 Historical Note

-Robert Charles Strom was born on September 11, 1927 to Clarence and Myrtle Strom in Kellogg, Idaho.
+Robert Charles Strom was born on September 11, 1927, to Clarence and Myrtle Strom in Kellogg, Idaho.
 Strom attended the University of Idaho College of Law and was very active on campus.
 He was a member of the Scabbard and Blade, Pershing Rifle, Alpha Phi Omega, Pi Gamma Mu, and Bench and Bar.
-Strom completed his undergraduate degree in 1949, and finished his graduate degree in 1952.
-He met Shirley Longeteig while at U of I, and they married that same year.
-Strom continued to be an active Vandal family member, often giving talks on campus.
-He practiced law for about 55 years, served on the Idaho Constitutional Revision Commission, and was general counsel for the Nez Perce Tribe.
-Strom also served as president of the University of Idaho Library Associates and the U of I Library Board.
-He died on March 18, 2008 at 80 years old.
-Currently there is a Shirley Longeteig Strom and Robert C. Strom Library Endowment.
+Strom completed his undergraduate degree in 1949 and his graduate degree in 1952.
+He met Shirley Longeteig while at U of I, and they married in 1952.
+Strom continued to be active on campus, often giving talks at the University of Idaho.
+He practiced law for over 50 years, served on the Idaho Constitutional Revision Commission, and was general counsel for the Nez Perce Tribe.
+Strom also served as president of the University of Idaho Library Associates and on the University of Idaho Library Board.
+He died on March 18, 2008, at 80 years old.
+The Shirley Longeteig Strom and Robert C. Strom Library Endowment continues to support University of Idaho Special Collections and Archives today.

 Return to Top